Cold Emailer’s Guide To Email Deliverability [2024 Update]

 Your email domain has a reputation, and this reputation is influenced by a lot of factors.

 Domain Classification: Your domain classification can also impact your reputation whether it’s (e.g. business and industry, Computers and the Internet, education, finance or gambling).
 Cisco has a full description of the categories here.
-You can check your domain classification here and request an update from Mcafee.
+You can check your domain classification here and here to request an update from Mcafee.

 Domain Age: Like a fine wine, the age of a domain can have an impact.
 For example, the first 5 days after a new domain is registered, it’s considered suspicious and you may have issues getting emails through to your recipients.
 You need to ‘warm up’ a new email domain.
 Here’s how…